Incoming Call Volumes - How Can You Help Us? (11th April 2021)

 To find out about all things HIV testing, visit https://bit.ly/35AVEIu

-You may soon, it is live as of 07th January 2021, be invited to take part in the annual national survey about your experiences of local NHS services.
+You may soon be invited to take part in the annual national survey about your experiences of local NHS services.
 It covers matters such as access to care and satisfaction with treatment.
 If you receive a questionnaire, please help us by filling it in as soon as possible.
 It is really important that we hear your views, even if you have received a questionnaire like this before.
 Your response will help us to improve along with other local NHS services to better meet your needs.
 Visit www.gp-patient.co.uk

 Dry January (16th December 2020)